 Average Weather in Louisville Kentucky, United States

-In Louisville, the temperature typically varies from 28°F to 88°F over the course of the year, and is rarely below 12°F or above 94°F.
+In Louisville, the summers are long, warm, and muggy; the winters are chilly and wet; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 28°F to 88°F and is rarely below 12°F or above 94°F.

 The hot season lasts for 3.9 months, from May 25 to September 21, with an average daily high temperature above 79°F. The hottest day of the year is July 21, with an average high of 88°F and low of 71°F.

 The cold season lasts for 3.1 months, from November 29 to March 1, with an average daily high temperature below 52°F. The coldest day of the year is January 29, with an average low of 28°F and high of 43°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.